 Most of our equipment is included in the hourly rate, so that would include non-consumable materials such as floor protection, moving blankets, tools, dollies and hand-trucks (two-wheelers).
 We do not charge extra for tape if we are using it to wrap your furniture, or if we are packing your goods on a per unit basis.
 However, other consumable items such as mattress bags, boxes, wardrobes, TV cartons, packing paper, and bubble wrap would be charged out according to their usage.
 We wouldn’t proceed with using these items without your authorization.

-We reserve the right to collect a deposit or a credit card to secure the booking on any job if we deem it necessary.
+We reserve the right to collect a larger deposit to secure the booking on any job if we deem it necessary.

 We recently began adjusting our pricing on weekends and at peak times of the month, and it was in response to the fact that we were booking up very early for these days and we needed to balance our workload to provide our employees more stability and steadier working hours.
 Every moving company has limited resources, and due to a highly uneven demand, many times it is necessary to incentivize customers to schedule their moves for less busy days which is why many companies utilize this pricing model.
 It is very similar to airlines where there are periods of high demand and thus the prices go up, or the closer you come to the date and the more booked up a company becomes, the higher the rates get as their resources get more scarce.